spifm/pm4py-llm/README.md

 # API container

-The API documentation is available at `http://localhost:8000/docs` after the container `api-container` is started.
+The API documentation is available at `http://localhost:8000/docs` after the container `pm4py-llm-api-container` is started.
 The documentation is generated using [FastAPI] and it provides information about the available endpoints, request and response formats, and examples of how to use the API.

 # Configuration